FirstEnergy Corp. (FE) Stock Could Soon Reward Patient Investors

 FirstEnergy Corp.
 (FE): Who are the competitors?

-The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 1.43% up over the past 12 months and The Southern Company (SO) that is -0.21% lower over the same period.
-Dominion Energy Inc. (D) is -26.58% down on the 1-year trading charts.
+The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 1.12% up over the past 12 months and The Southern Company (SO) that is 2.71% higher over the same period.
+Dominion Energy Inc. (D) is -25.38% down on the 1-year trading charts.